evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 ```

 {% hint style="info" %}
 **Available Test Presets**.
-There are other Presets: for example, `DataStabilityTestPreset`, `DataDriftTestPreset` or `RegressionTestPreset`.
-Refer to the [Presets overview](../presets/all-presets.md) to understand individual Presets, and to [All Tests](../reference/all-tests.md) to see all available options and parameters.
-To see the interactive examples, refer to the [example notebooks](../examples/examples.md).
+There are others: for example, `DataStabilityTestPreset`, `DataDriftTestPreset` or `RegressionTestPreset`.
+Refer to the [Presets overview](../presets/all-presets.md) to see individual Presets.
+For interactive examples, refer to the [example notebooks](../examples/examples.md).
 {% endhint %}

 To get the visual report with Test results, call the object in Jupyter notebook or Colab: